How does The Income Tax School compare to other tax schools?

 When can I start the course?

 Our income tax courses are all open enrollment.
-You can register and start any course or seminar as soon as you receive your login information and are ready.
+You can register and start any tax training course or CE seminar as soon as you receive your login information and are ready.
 We tell our students to allow up to 24 business hours for login credentials to be sent, however, many times you receive access within 1-2 hours.

 What does interactive mean?

 Interactive courses include instructor support by email and automatic instructional feedback.
 All assignments and exams are graded instantly.
+Learn tax prep with our interactive online tax courses.

 How much time do I have to complete a tax course?
 Is there a time frame that I need to finish each chapter or assignment?

-Students who do not finish the course within the allotted time frame may extend their term for a nominal reinstatement fee.
+Students who do not finish the tax course within the allotted time frame may extend their term for a nominal reinstatement fee.

 How long will it take to complete a tax course?